 In the analysis of AR(1) datasets, our proposed CV-sSGLMM shows a clear advantage over the two competitors.
 Due to MO-sSGLMM's limitations already shown, we focus our comparison here between CV-nonSpatial and CV-sSGLMM.
-The CVsSGLMM outperforms CV-nonSpatial across multiple metrics, such as F1-score, slope, CCC, and X-Y MSE.
+The CV-sSGLMM outperforms CV-nonSpatial across multiple metrics, such as F1-score, slope, CCC, and X-Y MSE.
 The superior performance of the CV-sSGLMM in terms of both classification and estimation can be attributed to the inclusion of the sSGLMM prior.
-In addition to our results, the value of using spatial priors to enhance the model's performance on correlated datasets has been demonstrated by [42].
-Perhaps the most notable and favorable performance of our proposed model is in the vastly computational efficiency due to the brain parcellation and parallel computation, 5.39 seconds with CV-sSGLMM versus 42.2 seconds for the CV-nonSpatial.
-In other words, we obtain results as good or better than current state-of-the-art, but are able to do so 87% faster.
+In addition to our results, the value of using spatial priors to enhance the model's performance on correlated datasets has been demonstrated by Yu et al. [42].
+Perhaps the most notable and favorable performance of our proposed model is in the computational efficiency due to the brain parcellation and parallel computation, 5.39 s with CV-sSGLMM versus 42.2 s for the CV-nonSpatial.